 from a Tech Community account or sign up for a free account).

 Note: webMethods Service Designer requires Zulu Java 11.
 Archive files with and without Zulu Java are provided on the portal.
 If you want to use an archive without the JDK, make sure to set the JAVA_HOME variable to the location of Zulu JDK 17 or JDK 11, depending on your Service Designer version, before proceeding.

-- Extract the downloaded Service Designer archive to a directory that does not include spaces in the name and click on the download license link to obtain the latest licenses which are valid until 30th April 2021.
+- Extract the downloaded Service Designer archive to a directory that does not include spaces in the name.

 - From the extracted folder run ServiceDesigner.exe to launch webMethods Service Designer.